- Last updated:

 *Individuals listed in #8 and 9 above may not serve as LAR if the research is subject to VA regulations.

 The study team must take appropriate steps to identify the individual with the highest priority who is reasonably available to serve as the LAR, and should carefully document those steps in the research record.
-For more information regarding who should be considered reasonably available, see the IU HSO Guidance on Informed Consent.
+For more information regarding who should be considered reasonably available, see the IU HRPP Guidance on Informed Consent.

 Requesting friends serve as LAR